phoenixlai833/Joey-Phoenix/docs/step-4.md

 ![user page](../assets/images/user_page.png)

 ### Conclusion
-(conclusion here)

 Congratulations!
-You successfully created a route.
+You successfully created a route to the user page.
+There are other routes such as `PUT` and `DELETE` that serve different functions not covered in this guide.
+If you would like to explore more routes options, please see the complete routing guide provided in the [Express Router Documentation](https://expressjs.com/en/guide/routing.html).

 Continue to the next step to learn how to use [Middleware for Static Files](step-5.md).

-💭 **NOTE**: If you would like to explore more routes options, please see the complete routing guide provided in the [Express Router Documentation](https://expressjs.com/en/guide/routing.html).